 Does Workplace Clutter Rule Your Space?

 Does workplace clutter rule your space?
 It can ruin your productivity.
-Below are some statistics about clutter in the work place.
+Below are some statistics about the clutter in the workplace.
 Do you identify with some of these statistics?

 From one of my organizing idols, Judith Kolberg.